 Despite being a small village, Suffern has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 Suffern is a very ethnically-diverse village.
 The people who call Suffern home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Suffern residents report their race to be White, followed by Black or African-American.
 Suffern also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.31% of the village’s residents.
-Important ancestries of people in Suffern include Irish, Polish, German, and Russian.
+People of Hispanic or Latino origin account for 18.82% of the village’s residents.
+Important ancestries of people in Suffern include Irish, Polish, Russian, and German.

 The most common language spoken in Suffern is English.
 Other important languages spoken here include Spanish and Italian.